 HOW DOES IT WORK?

-Aspiring Reading Specialists and General Education teachers from all over DCPS can apply to teach in the program, and we encourage them to do so!
-By applying to the program, you commit to four to six clinical hours a week.
-Two of the hours are spent one-on-one with your student, a current DCPS student struggling to decode, and these hours are set by you and your student.
-90 minutes a week are spent in your graduate-level course, which you take weekly with all other Aspiring Reading Specialists.
-Up to two more hours are spent on lesson planning and collaborating with your Mentor.
+Accepted teachers commit to four to six clinical hours a week.
+Two of the hours are spent one-on-one with their student, a current DCPS student struggling to decode.
+90 minutes a week are spent in a graduate-level course, which teachers take weekly with all other teachers.
+Up to two more hours are spent on lesson planning and collaborating with their Mentor.

-You, the Aspiring Reading Specialist, conduct a minimum of 20 lessons over the course of one semester (typically 12 weeks).
-The Aspiring Reading Specialist writes a comprehensive report on the student to be given to the parent.
-Your Mentor also commits to follow-up coaching in the next semester as needed.
+Teachers conduct a minimum of 20 lessons over the course of one semester (typically 12 weeks).
+They also write a comprehensive report on the student to be given to the family.

 Teachers at the DCRC are compensated and awarded DCPS Professional Learning Units.
-You can also use a portion of their compensation to gain 3 graduate credits from Trinity University.
+They can also use a portion of their compensation to gain 3 graduate credits from Trinity University.